Improving Transferability for Domain Adaptive Detection Transformers: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments on several cross-domain object detection benchmarks for verifying the effectiveness of our method.
-An ablation study and visualization analysis are presented for validating the design of ours.
+In this section, we conduct extensive experiments to evaluate our method.
+We name our approach as O$^2$net as it contains OAA and OTA which are validated by an ablation study and visualization analysis.
+Code will be available at \url{https://github.com/BIT-DA/O2net}.